 Melasma is a skin condition, common in adults.
-It is a patch of pigmentation (usually on the face) which is brown in colour.
+It is a patch of pigmentation (usually on the face) that is brown in colour.
 It is more common in women and, even more so, in pregnant women.
 Melasma is more frequently seen during the summer when the skin has been exposed to the sun and is likely to tan, and it tends to fade during the colder months.
 Melasma is not contagious and is not cancerous.

 Unlike normal pigmentation caused by the sun or sunbeds, Melasma is typically seen on the face.